lyloTV/RecordR/index.en.md

 permalink: en
 ---

-You can download the latest version here:
+You can download the latest version for *MacOS 10.12+* here:

 {% include download.html %}